Trillium photo taken by iNaturalist user damanchen during the 2018 Wildflower Pilgrimage iNaturalist Expedition.

 The Spring Wildflower Pilgrimage is a 69-year old annual event in the Great Smoky Mountains National Park featuring professionally-guided walks to explore the region's rich natural and cultural resources.
-More than 800 pilgrims from more than 32 states and several countries joined us in 2018.
-Our programs included fungi, ferns, wildflowers, trees and shrubs, medicinal plants, insects (terrestrial and aquatic), salamanders and snakes, birds, mammals (bats to bears), birds, journaling, art and photography, and park history.
+More than 850 pilgrims from more than 32 states and several countries joined us in 2018.
+Our programs included fungi, ferns, wildflowers, trees and shrubs, medicinal plants, insects (terrestrial and aquatic), salamanders and snakes, birds, mammals (bats to bears), journaling, art and photography, and park history.

 Please note, we will always communicate to you through this website or via your email provided during the registration process.

 February - 2019 Program Coming Soon.
 (If you are unfamiliar with the WFP, you might check the 2018 info, still available below).

 February 2019 - Release of 2019 Official Brochure

 March 1 at 10 am - Pilgrim Registration opens and online merchandise sales will begin.

 24-27 April 2019 - Spring Wildflower Pilgrimage

 Inclement Weather Policy: Please note that we have never cancelled, nor will we cancel events, based on weather (unless we are faced with very extreme weather events, like tornadoes).
 The leaders will always be at their respective meeting places and they will communicate and make decisions with you at meeting places regarding modifying the time (e.g., delaying an hour or so), distance, or even location of their events (e.g., from a ridge to lower elevations to avoid lightening).
 Due to the nature of the Wildflower Pilgrimage, we cannot reschedule events missed because of weather.